n-modak/Python-basedML/README.md

 - OS
 - Seaborn
 - MatPlotLib
+- sklearn

 ## Calculations performed
-Performed basic statistical analysis including group means, standard deviations, and cross-tabulations.
-Applied hypothesis testing (t-tests, Mann-Whitney U, Wilcoxon, chi-squared tests), computed correlations, and built linear regression models using statsmodels to explore relationships while adjusting for covariates.
+Performed basic statistical analysis

 ## Notes
-- Each code block from the SciPy tutorial should be placed in its own notebook cell.
+- Each code block from the tutorial should be placed in its own notebook cell.
 - Include **detailed comments** for every code example.
 - Use **markdown cells** to structure and explain each section.
 - If additional Python packages are required, install them and update the `environment.yml` or `requirements.txt` file accordingly.